Pietrzaaq/what-plans/README.md

 ## Plan

-1. Initilize basic backend and fronted
+1. Initilize backend project structure following clean architecture and add basic configuration
+2. Choose database (Mongo or SQL Server)
-2. Design database schema
+3. Design database and create database diagram
-3. Add EF core
+4. Add models in backend and create database by code-first approach
+5. Add endpoint for event CRUD operations
-4. To be continued...
+6. To be continued...

 TODO
 ## Support